UCMSA Universalis

-Wellbeing Committee

 History

 At the beginning of September 2002 UCM's first students gathered in the back yard of the newly founded college.
 Several students formed an informal founding committee to get a student society started.
 Because the diversity of UCM's students and its curriculum, they decided that Da Vinci's Homo Universalis was a suitable symbol for the student society's identity.
 It represents the juxtaposition of different interests in its members and of the diverse UCM student body.
 The founding committee decided to call the association Universalis and Brian Pagán designed the logo, a stylised version of the Vitruvian Man.
 The first unofficial Universalis general meeting was held on 19 September 2002.
 The organisation's structure was drawn up by the founding committee and the first board was elected.
 The organisation was registered with the Maastricht Chamber of Commerce and certified by a notary on 3 December 2002, marking the official establishment of UCM Study Association Universalis.

 UCMSA Universalis joined University College Student Representatives of the Netherlands (UCSRN) in 2014 and has been an active member since.

-The UCMSA Universalis Statutes and Policy Manual have undergone multiple revisions over the past two decades and the most up-to-date editions can be found on the association's website.